 Sensory acuity is a learned skill alerting us when it is time to move on to life’s next lesson or stage.
 Honing this skill requires that we remain vigilant, aware, and above all open to it.
 Gut feelings, inner voices, and intuitions are expressions of just such a capability.
 Be uncompromising in your trust of them.

 For those who dislike change, life has a particular default built-in.
-This “default” forces change upon when we are unwanting or unwilling to do so ourselves.
+When we are unwanting or unwilling to do so ourselves this “default” forces the necessary change upon us.

 Change or be changed.
 Forward or backward.
 Rise or sink.